Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose DocuSign if you need legal teams, sales teams, anyone managing contracts at scale.
-Choose Superhuman if you prioritize executives, founders, power email users processing 100+ emails/day.
+Choose DocuSign if your daily work is mostly Legal teams, sales teams, anyone managing contracts at scale.
+Choose Superhuman if your daily work is mostly Executives, founders, power email users processing 100+ emails/day.
 Superhuman scores higher in user reviews (4.5 vs 4.4).

 DocuSign